 - Add very cold water and apple cider vinegar into the dough, a small amount at a time, and stir with a spatula or wooden spoon after each addition.
 Once about 75% of the liquid is used, take out the part of the dough from the bowl, that is already well hydrated, and only keep adding the water to the rest of the dry dough.
 You might need to use all the water, or slightly less, or very slightly more, depending on the flour you are using and how neatly you hydrate the dough.

-- Now, on a lightly floured surface (or silicone making mat), start working the dough with your hands.
+- Now, on a lightly floured surface (or silicone baking mat), start working the dough with your hands.
 First, it will look crumbly but it should come together in the next minute or so.
 Do not knead the dough as such, stop mixing, as soon as the dough comes together.
 Remember, leave in some butter chunks, do not overwork the dough, and do not use a mixer.

 - Form a disk, cover it with plastic wrap and let it rest in the fridge for a minimum of 2 hours.